-Mr. Bronson has extensive experience in finance and operations through positions he has held with various companies, including three years as President and Co-Chief Executive Officer of FormFactor, Inc., a manufacturer of advanced semiconductor wafer probe cards, between 2004 and 2007 and 21 years at Applied Materials in senior level operations management, concluding with the positions of Executive Vice President and Chief Financial Officer.
-Until March 2022, he was registered as a Series 7 and Series 63 Investment Advisor at FINRA.
+Qualifications, Attributes, & Select Skills Mr. Bronson has extensive experience in finance and operations spanning more than 21 years and he brings over 50 total years of audit committee chair experience.
+Until 2022, he was registered as a Series 7 and Series 63 Investment Advisor at FINRA.
 Mr. Bronson is also a Certified Public Accountant in the State of New York and a member of the American Institute of Certified Public Accountants.
-The Board has determined that Mr. Bronson is an "audit committee financial expert" based on his knowledge and understanding of generally accepted accounting principles and financial statements, his experience analyzing and evaluating financial statements that present a breadth and level of complexity of accounting issues relevant to those of the Company, and his understanding of internal control over financial reporting.
-This financial experience is beneficial to the Company and combined with Mr. Bronson's extensive knowledge of the industry and operations, enables him to provide valuable strategic input to the Company.
+Our Board has determined that he is an "audit committee financial expert" based on his knowledge and understanding of generally accepted accounting principles and financial statements, his experience analyzing and evaluating financial statements that present a breadth and level of complexity of accounting issues relevant to those of the Company, and his understanding of internal control over financial reporting.
+This financial experience is beneficial to us and combined with Mr. Bronson's extensive knowledge of the industry and operations, enables him to provide valuable strategic input to us.